| |

 for then there will be a great tribulation, such as has not occurred since

-Jews of the land.
-But of course, any Gentiles and any of the Elect who
+would read the written account recorded by the disciples.
+But of course, any Gentiles and any of the

-are in the area should also take warning and get out.
-But my point is that
+Jewish race who are in the area should also take warning and get out.
+These

 Revelation 12:14-16,